GCTC-NTGC/gc-digital-talent/documentation/linux-setup.md

 ping -c 3 postgres
 ```

-### WSL Only!
+### WSL configuration

+> [!IMPORTANT]
+> Ignore this step if not running in WSL.

 WSL will overwrite the hosts file changes by default.
 Let's configure it not to.
-Ignore this step if not running in WSL.

 ```
 sudo nano /etc/wsl.conf